 When Will Baby Laugh?

-Babies usually laugh out loud for the first time between 3 and 5 months of age, but it can vary among children.
+Babies usually laugh out loud for the first time when they’re 3 or 4 months old, but it can vary among children.
 The American Academy of Pediatrics (AAP) says that your baby’s laughter may very well happen first when they are asleep!

 In a dreaming state, you may notice your little one cooing, smiling, and even laughing as he responds to an internal impulse.
 Around two months of age, your infant begins to smile at you and interact more socially.

 Your baby may begin with small sounds, cooing, or clicking or sucking noises before learning to make the sound of laughter.
 The sucking, cooing, and other sounds your baby makes prepare him for the next stage of communication, including laughing, making verbal sounds, speaking words, and eventually talking.
 These exercises help his muscles develop.
 If you’re concerned about a lack of facial expression from your infant, consult your pediatrician.

 Noticing and responding to your baby’s cues will help encourage his smiles and, eventually, laughter.
 Make eye contact (look at your baby’s eyes and face) and smile or make silly happy faces.
 You and your baby will mirror each other, and he will try to imitate or respond to the signals you send through your facial expressions.
 Babies learn from repetition, so repeating a funny face or silly sound can encourage your infant to answer back.